|"Cruel Intentions" (1999).|

-1999), directed and written by Roger Kumble for Columbia Pictures and known popularly as "Cruel Intentions 1" because of all the sequels, is a sordid tale of skulduggery and bitchery that flows from the more high-brow Dangerous Liaisons, which itself was based on a 1782 French play by Pierre Choderlos de Laclos.
-When a film traces its roots back to the time of the French Revolution, you know the story must be evocative of something, and in this case, it resonates with all sorts of nasty emotions.2012
+"Cruel Intentions" (1999), directed and written by Roger Kumble for Columbia Pictures and known popularly as "Cruel Intentions 1" because of all the sequels, is a sordid tale of skulduggery and bitchery that flows from the more high-brow Dangerous Liaisons, which itself was based on a 1782 French play by Pierre Choderlos de Laclos.
+When a film traces its roots back to the time of the French Revolution, you know the story must be evocative of something to have lasted this long.
+In this case, "Cruel Intentions" resonates with all sorts of nasty emotions.

 The Cruel Intentions plot is complex.
 Kathryn Merteuil (Sarah Michelle Gellar of "Buffy the Vampire Slayer") is young, popular and rich.
 She feels wronged by her former boyfriend Court Reynolds (Charlie O'Connell), who left her and now is dating the cute and naive Cecile (Selma Blair).
 Not having a way to hurt him directly, she asks her step-brother Sebastian Valmont (Ryan Phillippe) to compromise her in order to wreck Court's relationship with Cecile (but also simply to wreak vengeance on this girl that stole her man).